Supporting the Heritage Sector to Manage the Impact of Coronavirus

 We outline updates to the planning response to the pandemic in our monthly Planning Bulletin.
 However, given the fast-moving nature of responses to the pandemic we would recommend checking websites including gov.uk, the Local Government Association and the Planning Advisory Service.

 Many other organisations in the sector provide targeted grants and support for particular types of heritage or organisation.
-Some of these are new schemes to provide support during COVID-19, while others are part of a continuing programme of grants.

 The Heritage Alliance Funding Hub may also be a useful source of information.